jaclu/my_tmux_conf/README.md

 Most of my actual hosts are filtered out for privacy reasons, I have left a few in here, as examples.

-## venv

-If the python library tmux_conf is not present in the global python env, a venv is created in the repo folder and this is installed there automatically.

-If tmux_conf is present, but of an incompatible version, an error is printed along with a suggestion to run with `--venv` to recreate the venv, in order to give the opportunity to manage the venv manually if that is preferred.